 Orson Welles exits the Funhouse at Playland-at-the-Beach leaving a dying Rita Hayworth inside in another 1947 movie ‘The Lady from Shanghai’.
 Welles is walking toward the Great Highway.
 Playland was demolished in 1972.

 After being shot twice and left in an empty prison cell on Alcatraz by John Vernon and Angie Dickinson, Lee Marvin recovers consciousness and swims back to San Francisco from Alcatraz with two bullets in him to seek revenge.
 That’s quite a feat!
-The move was ‘Point Blank’ from 1967.
+The movie was ‘Point Blank’ from 1967.
 The modern picture is the current San Francisco skyline from Alcatraz Island.

 Lana Turner enters the old I Magnin Department Store on Geary Blvd. across the street from Union Square in “Portrait in Black’ from 1960.
 This is an effort to establish her alibi while she plots with Anthony Quinn to kill her husband.
 In the background is the St. Francis Hotel on Powell Street.